QUICK ANSWER

 Answer type: dollars or percent

-If a question gives gross rent, vacancy, and operating expenses, do not jump straight to IRV.
-Build NOI first, then use the IRV relationship.
+If a question gives gross rent, vacancy, and operating expenses, build NOI first.
 If the question gives NOI directly, start there.

 Cover the missing item I R V